ghrcdaac/GHRC-Discover-Granules/README.md

 current run.
 Discover granules handles 3 possible value for this:
  - skip: Overwrite the ETag or Last-Modified values pulled from S3 if they differ from what the provider returns for this run
- - replace: The results that are currently stored in S3 will be overwritten with the results of this run
+ - replace: The results for this collection that are currently stored in the S3 database file will be overwritten with the results of this run
- - error: If a granule is encountered that has been discovered before a ValueError exception will be thrown by discover-granules-tf-module and execution will cease
+ - error: If a granule is encountered that has been discovered before a ValueError exception will be thrown and execution will cease

 # Results
-The results of a successful run will be stored in S3.
+The results of a successful run will be stored in S3 as a sqlite database file.
 The bucket is currently &lt;prefix&gt;-internal/discover-granule/lookup.
 The location is set in the ghrc-tf/lambdas file in the dev stack repo.
 The name of the file will be discover_granules.db.
 Here is a sample excerpt from the database: